iptc/json-for-concepts-vocabularies/JSON-scheme/readme.md

 For the IKOS native JSON format two JSON Schemas are available (for both are PDFs as documentation available):

 - IKOS-concept-schema-0.2.json as Schema of a Concepts
-- IKOS-scheme-schema-0.2.json as Schema of the Concept Scheme (equivalant to Knowledge Item)
+- IKOS-scheme-schema-0.2.json as Schema of the Concept Scheme (equivalant to a Knowledge Item)